apache/nuttx/Documentation/reference/user/11_network.rst

 ==================

 NuttX supports a BSD-compatible socket interface layer.
-These socket interface can be enabled by settings in the architecture `configuration file <NuttXConfigVariables.html>`__.
+These socket interface can be enabled by settings in the architecture configuration file.
 Those socket APIs are discussed in the following paragraphs.

   - :c:func:`socket`